-- (a) The Consolidated Ind AS Financial Statements also include the Group's share of net profit of ₹0.97 crores for the year ended March 31, 2021, as considered in the Consolidated Ind AS Financial Statements, in respect of 1 joint venture, whose financial statements, other financial information have been audited by other auditors and whose reports have been furnished to us by the Management.
-Our opinion on the Consolidated Ind AS Financial Statements, in so far as it relates to the amounts and disclosures included in respect of the joint venture, and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid joint venture, is based solely on the report(s) of such other auditors. - We did not audit the financial statements and other financial information, in respect of one subsidiary. whose financial statements and other financial information include total assets of ₹12,509.21 Crores as at March 31, 2021 and total revenues of ₹4,007.04 crores, and net cash outflow of ₹91.04 crores for the year ended on that date.
-These financial statements and other financial information have been prepared in accordance with the recognition and measurement principles of Generally Accepted Accounting Principles in India ('Indian GAAP'), which have been framed as per the requirements of Insurance Act, 1938 as amended by Insurance Laws (Amendment) Act, 2015 (the 'Insurance Act'), the Insurance Regulatory and Development Authority Act, 1999 (as amended) (the 'IRDA Act'), the Insurance Regularity and Development Authority (Preparation of Financial Statements and Auditor's Report of Insurance Companies) Regulations, 2002, Circulars / Orders / Directions issued by the Insurance Regulatory and Development Authority of India ('IRDAI' or 'the Authority') in this regard, and the Accounting Standards specified under Section 133 of the Companies Act, 2013 read with Rule 7 of Companies (Accounts) Rules, 2014 and Companies (Accounting Standards) Amendment Rules, 2016 ("Statutory GAAP") which have been audited by other auditors under generally accepted auditing standards applicable in India.
+We did not audit the financial statements and other financial information, in respect of one subsidiary, whose Ind AS financial statements include total assets of ₹0.01 Crores as at March 31, 2020, total revenues of Nil and net cash outflows of ₹0.01 Crores for the year ended on that date.
+These Ind AS financial statement and other financial information have been audited by other auditors, which financial statements, other financial information and auditor's reports have been furnished to us by the management.
+The Consolidated Ind AS financial statements also include the Group's share of net profit of ₹2.02 Crores for the year ended March 31, 2020, as considered in the Consolidated Ind AS financial statements, in respect of one joint venture, whose financial statements, other financial information have been audited by other auditors and whose reports have been furnished to us by the Management.
+Our opinion on the Consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of the subsidiary and joint venture and, and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiary and joint venture, is based solely on the reports of such other auditors.

+(b) We did not audit the financial statements and other financial information, in respect of one subsidiary, whose financial statements and other financial information include total assets of ₹10,549.99 Crores as at March 31, 2020 and total revenues of ₹4,196.51 Crores, and net cash inflow of ₹84 Crores for the year ended on that date.
+These financial statements and other financial information have been prepared in accordance with the recognition and measurement principles of Generally Accepted Accounting Principles in India, which have been framed as per the requirements of Insurance Act, 1938 as amended by Insurance Laws (Amendment) Act, 2015 (the "Insurance Act"), the Insurance Regulatory and Development Authority Act, 1999 (as amended) (the 'IRDA Act'), the Insurance Regularity and Development Authority (Preparation of Financial Statements and Auditor's Report of Insurance Companies) Regulations, 2002, Circulars / Orders / Directions issued by the Insurance Regulatory and Development Authority of India ('IRDAI' or 'the Authority') in this regard, and the Accounting Standards specified under Section 133 of the Companies Act, 2013 read with Rule 7 of Companies (Accounts) Rules, 2014 and Companies (Accounting Standards) Amendment Rules, 2016 ("Statutory GAAP") which have been audited by other auditors under generally accepted auditing standards applicable in India.
 The other auditors of this subsidiary in their report have reported that they have relied on the Subsidiary's appointed actuary's certificate on the estimate of claims Incurred but Not Reported [IBNR] and claims Incurred but Not Enough Reported [IBNER].
 The appointed actuary has certified to the Subsidiary that the assumptions used for such valuation are appropriate and are in accordance with the requirements of the IRDAI and Institute of Actuaries of India in concurrence with IRDAI.